learn-co-curriculum/intro-to-tic-tac-toe-rb/README.md

 6. Change the player turn and let the next player make a move.
 7. Repeat until the game is over.

-We'll break all these requirements down into simple procedures.
+As your progress through this course, we'll break all these requirements down into simple, cumulative labs throughout the track.
 You'll be surprised at how quickly you'll learn to do something this complex.

-## How We'll Build It

-As your progress through this course, we'll learn the skills required to build our tic tac toe game.
-In fact, we'll break down the procedures and requirements of a game of tic tac toe into smaller assignments that we'll complete as we learn the necessary skills.
-For example, we'll learn about data structures and practice building and manipulating them over the course of a few readings and assignments.
-Then, we'll cap it off with an assignment to use what we've learned to build one essential segment of our tic tac toe game.

-So, our game will be build in smaller units as we move through the course.
-By the time we put it all together in a functioning game, we'll be tic tac toe (and programming) pros!

 Let's get started learning enough Ruby to build our Tic Tac Toe.